Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Introduction

+The observational evidences concerning correlations are controversial.
+The Auger collaboration performed a search for correlation of their events with AGN from the 12th edition of the VCV catalog \cite{VCVcat}, using the data collected between January 1 2004 and August 31 2007 the collaboration found that 20 out of 27 events with energy larger than $(5 - 6)\times 10^{19}$~eV correlated with at least one of the selected AGN inside an angle of $3.2^\circ$.
+The updated analysis of such correlation has been performed by the Auger collaboration using the UHECR events collected up to March 31 2009 with the same selection criteria as before.
+This updated analysis has not strengthened \cite{AugerCorrelation} the signal of correlation with sources as should be expected from an increased statistics.

+The Auger results on correlations, coupled with chemical composition, produce an experimental picture with both heavy nuclei and correlation with nearby astrophysical sources at the highest energies, while such correlation is possible only in the case of a large fraction of protons \cite{AloisioBoncioli}.

+On the other hand, the HiRes collaboration performed a similar analysis for correlations between stereo UHECR events and AGN from the VCV catalog with no significant correlation found \cite{HiResCorrelation}.

-From a theoretical point of view, there are two models with different predictions for the mass composition.
-The dip model predicts (almost) pure proton composition starting from energies $E\ge 10^{18}$ eV \cite{ABBO}; the second model \cite{Allard06} predicts a mixed composition.
-As shown in \cite{Kampert08}, both models in their present form contradict the Auger data on mass composition.
-However, the mixed model has more power in the explanation of the Auger mass composition: due to presence of several free parameters, the predictions can be, in principle, adjusted to explain a wide range of different mass compositions.
+From a theoretical point of view, there are in literature three models with different predictions for the mass composition.
+The {\it dip model} predicts (almost) a pure proton composition starting from energies $E\ge 10^{18}$ eV \cite{ABBO}; the {\it mixed composition model} \cite{Allard06} favours a mixed composition at the lowest energies with still a proton dominated spectrum at the highest energies and finally the {\it disappointing model} explains the observed spectrum in terms of a pure proton composition at $E \sim (1 - 3)\times 10^{18}$~eV with steadily heavier mass composition at increasing energy \cite{disappointing}.

+As shown in \cite{Kampert08}, the dip and mixed composition models in their present form contradict the Auger data on mass composition.
+However, the mixed composition model has more power in the explanation of the Auger mass composition: due to presence of several free parameters, the predictions can be, in principle, adjusted to explain a wide range of different mass compositions.
+In contrast the {\em disappointing model} gives the best description of the Auger spectrum and mass composition \cite{disappointing}.
+On the other hand, the correlations observed by Auger can be accommodated only in the framework of a proton-dominated composition at the highest energies \cite{AloisioBoncioli}, i.e. only in the case of mixed or dip models \cite{AloisioBoncioli}.